 So this is a bit of a deluxe, but still completely simple, flying solo kinda meal (although I did design the recipe for two servings since it’s probably a bit more practical for most).
 Fun fact: the first restaurant family meal I ever enjoyed as an actual cook was a fancied-up version of mushrooms on toast.
 I remember being a bit rattled, sweaty, and slightly anxious when I sat down to the plate after service.
 It was calming in all of the predictable ways though.
 Holiday wildness is officially on us now, so it seems even more important to take advantage of those peaceful and simple moments.
 Seize them by putting the good stuff on toast, people :)

-10 ounces/heaped half pound mixed mushrooms, stems removed + caps sliced
+- 10 ounces (283 grams) mixed mushrooms, stems removed & caps sliced

-1-2 tsp vegetarian worcestershire sauce (Annie’s brand is my fave)
+- 1-2 teaspoons vegetarian worcestershire sauce (Annie's brand is my fave)

-big splash of unsweetened non-dairy milk, something rich like cashew or coconut is preferable
+- 2-3 tablespoons unsweetened non-dairy milk something rich like cashew or coconut is preferable

-Heat the grapeseed oil in a large sautè or sauce pan over medium heat.
+- Heat the olive oil in a large sauté over medium heat.
 Add the shallots and stir.
 Once those are a bit fragrant, add the rosemary.
 Sauté until the shallots are really translucent.
 Add the mushrooms to the pan and stir them around.
 Add the sherry vinegar, tomato paste, worcestershire sauce, and chickpeas and stir.
 Once the mushrooms have started softening just a bit, about 3 minutes, add the stock.
 Stir everything up and simmer until the liquid has reduced by a third and the mushrooms are quite soft.
 Add the splash of non-dairy milk and stir.
 Season the whole thing to taste.